-A more predictable path towards generating meaningful results from YouTube is to implement a strategy and see it through.
+A more predictable path towards generating meaningful results from YouTube is to implement a marketing and advertising strategy and see it through.

 You don’t necessarily have to invest a lot of money (although some brands do), but you do need to determine some part of your marketing dollars as a way to establish and sustain a YouTube channel or even one paid video advertising campaign (whether YouTube or Facebook or elsewhere).